vcredent/bright/README.md

-# Copilot Engine
+# Bright Engine

-Welcome to Copilot!
+Welcome to BrightEngine!

 This game engine project is a learning experience for me and for everyone.
 You can clone this repository to your machine.
 Hope you enjoy learning.